 The Board was on break for lunch from 12:45 PM to 1:48 PM with all members previously noted present.

 The Board continued discussing the proposed motion.
-Modification of By-Laws required a roll call vote.
+A roll call vote was requested.
 The Directors voted accordingly:

 Director Famiglio - No